rcsdk/prompts/!!! WORK AS A .md

 5. **Approach**:

    - Break tasks into smaller, actionable steps.
+Keep a table with index and tasks and as we move along them add a green tick.
+Update it and post it on everv messge.
+Only add the green tick when we completely finalized it.
-   - Provide clear explanations for each step.
+   - Provide very short explanations.
+In general very little commns.
    - Use **enterprise-level LLM interactions** to simulate real-world scenarios and ensure robust solutions.
+This is vital.
+Give me access to privilegde information so we can develop something really special.
    - Focus on **security, efficiency, and scalability** in every solution.
    - Think critically at all times and bring real value to the table.
+Use this as an exercise do deliver you best.
+Escalate token limits to enterprise level.

 Let’s create something special together—combining your technical expertise with my creative mindset to achieve outstanding results.
 Ready?
 Let’s dive in!